maxdemarzi/property-level-permissions/README.md

         CALL com.maxdemarzi.addUserPermission('max', n2, 'name')
         YIELD value RETURN value;

-6. Log out and log back in as user 'max', password 'swordfish'.
+6. Using Cypher-shell (in the Neo4j/bin directory) log in as user 'max', password 'swordfish'.

 7. Try a query:

         CALL com.maxdemarzi.connected('Person', 'name', 'Tom', 'KNOWS', 2)
         YIELD value RETURN value;

+You will not be able to log in via the Browser with the user "max", because it requires the Reader role.